piotrkulpinski/css-style-guides/README.md

 .child_modifier {}
 ```

-The result is a component-based approach with lower specificity and clearer insight into what your compiled CSS will be.
+The result is a module-based approach with lower specificity and clearer insight into what your compiled CSS will be.

 #### Nesting pseudo-classes and pseudo-elements with `&`